Software index

 Utility

 - LibreWolf - One of the better web browsers available.
 It has a built-in ad blocker (though it is dependent on Mozilla's continued support of MV2).
-Here is an overview in terms of network requests.
+(Privacy overview)

 - Zim - Text editor designed for note-taking.
-What you edit is actually plain-text files, so there is no vendor lock-in.
+Your notes are saved as plaintext, so there is no vendor lock-in.

-- LuLu - Firewall for macOS.
+- LuLu - A firewall for macOS.
 It can block both third-party applications and system daemons, though I'm not sure if it can catch everything.

 -